apache/airflow/docs/apache-airflow-providers-amazon/logging/s3-task-handler.rst

 It works by leveraging a `Kubernetes <https://kubernetes.io/>`_ feature known as `Service Account <https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/>`_ Token Volume Projection.
 When Pods are configured with a Service Account that references an `IAM Role <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html>`_, the Kubernetes API server will call the public OIDC discovery endpoint for the cluster on startup.When an AWS API is invoked, the AWS SDKs calls ``sts:AssumeRoleWithWebIdentity``.
 IAM exchanges the Kubernetes issued token for a temporary AWS role credential after validating the token's signature.

-It's recommended best practise to use IAM Role for ServiceAccounts to access AWS services(e.g., S3) from Amazon EKS.
+In order to access AWS services (e.g., S3) from Amazon EKS, it's recommended to use IAM Role for ServiceAccounts.
-The steps below guides you to create a new IAM role with ServiceAccount and use with Airflow WebServers and Workers (Kubernetes Executors) Pods.
+In the steps below, you will learn how to create a new IAM role with ServiceAccount and use it with Airflow WebServers and Workers (Kubernetes Executors).

 Step1: Create IAM role for service account (IRSA)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This step is creating IAM role and service account using `eksctl <https://eksctl.io/>`_.
 Also, note that this example is using managed policy with full S3 permissions attached to the IAM role.
 This is only used for testing purpose.
-We highly recommend you to create a restricted S3 IAM policy and use it with ``--attach-policy-arn``
+We highly recommend you to create a restricted S3 IAM policy and use it with ``--attach-policy-arn``.

 Alternatively, you can use other IaC tools like Terraform.
 For deploying Airflow with Terraform including IRSA.
-Checkout this example `link <https://github.com/aws-ia/terraform-aws-eks-blueprints/tree/main/examples/analytics/airflow-on-eks>`_.
+Checkout this example `link <https://github.com/awslabs/data-on-eks/tree/main/schedulers/self-managed-airflow>`_.

 Execute the following command by providing all the necessary inputs.